zlataovce/plshelp/README.md

 ## Disclaimer

-The supported versions are ranging 1.8.9 to the newest.
+The supported versions are ranging from 1.8.9 to the newest.
 It is not recommended to parse older logs, because they have a different structure and a lot of info may be missing!
 ## Usage